The Evergreen Invitational

 hi! i'm sky.

-please strike me if i've coached you before. i've marked many of you as conflicts, but it is impossible to get all of you when you attend multiple schools, debate academies, etc. i'll always report conflicts to tabroom.
+please conflict me if i've coached you before. i've marked many of you as conflicts, but it is impossible to get all of you when you attend multiple schools, debate academies, etc. i'll always report conflicts to tabroom.

-email. spjuinio@gmail.com and nuevadocs@gmail.com. add both emails to the chain.
+add both emails to the chain:

 now, specifics!